AlexFMJ/YTDLP_CLI/README.md

 # installation:
 1) download the main .bat and DefaultLocation.txt files and place them into the same folder as the YTDLP .exe file
-2) open DefaultLocation.txt and change the directory to whatever folder you want to save videos to (by default it's the user's video folder)
+2) open DefaultLocation.txt and change the directory to whatever folder you want to save videos to ex: C:\Path\to\save\folder (by default it's the user's video folder)
-3) open the bat file
+4) open the bat file